Author: Dr Todd Gunson, Dermatology Registrar, Greenlane Hospital, Auckland, New Zealand, 2006.

 A skin biopsy (histology) may reveal a neutrophilic vasculitis (inflammation of blood vessels) affecting the glomus apparatus of the ends of the fingers, or microabscess formation without evidence of vasculitis.
 It has been postulated that early biopsies show bacteria within the microabscesses and as time progresses, the nodes become sterile and hypersensitivity vasculitis or small vessel vasculitis develops, mediated by the immune system.

 A careful search for endocarditis is made.
 This includes multiple blood cultures, other blood tests, urine tests, ECG, chest X-ray, and an echocardiogram (heart ultrasound scan).
 The diagnosis may be elusive.

 A skin biopsy may be helpful to confirm the diagnosis of the Osler nodes.

 Treatment of Osler nodes is aimed at the bacterial endocarditis and involves intravenous antibiotics and sometimes valve surgery.

 The skin lesions tend to heal spontaneously without scarring.

-In contrast to Osler nodes, Janeway lesions are non-tender, often haemorrhagic (bleeding into the skin), and occur mostly on the palms and soles including the thenar and hypothenar eminences (at the base of the thumb and little finger respectively).
+In contrast to Osler nodes, Janeway lesions are non-tender, often haemorrhagic (bleeding into the skin), and occur mostly on the palms and soles on the thenar and hypothenar eminences (at the base of the thumb and little finger respectively).
 They tend to last days to weeks before healing totally.
-They are more commonly seen in acute endocarditis, when bacteria such as Staphylococcus aureus may be cultured from them.
+Janeway lesions are more commonly seen in acute endocarditis, when bacteria such as Staphylococcus aureus may be cultured from them.
 The histology is usually consistent with septic micro-embolism (i.e. bacteria may be found within the blood vessels).